 Medicine is changing rapidly, and the way it is taught and practiced has to change too.
 The industry faces an aging population, new regulations and technological breakthroughs.
 With that in mind, we asked a panel of experts the following key questions:

-- How does state and local policy influence the lives of doctors and other medical professionals?
+- How does state and local policies influence the lives of doctors and other medical professionals?

-- What tips can you offer current medical students about what specialty to pursue and where to practice?
+- What tips can you offer current medical students about what specialties to pursue and where to practice?

 - In evaluating the best states for doctors, what are the top five indicators?

-- What are the biggest issues facing doctors during the pandemic?
+- What are the biggest issues facing doctors today?

 Ask the Experts